danBhentschel/playground-0F0Z07mz/markdowns/02_lesson/04_gpt.md

 Try changing the type of one of the partitions to `19`, Linux swap.

-> **NOTE:** The EFI System and BIOS boot partition types are used to store a bootloaders for UEFI or BIOS firmware.
+> **NOTE:** The EFI System and BIOS boot partition types are used to store bootloaders for UEFI or BIOS firmware.
 A discussion of bootloaders and boot partitions is beyond the scope of this course.

 ## Partition names